The formal programming at Fledge lasts for 10 weeks. It’s a short amount of time for all that gets accomplished. It’s incredible intense.

 And if the business does not succeed, nothing is owed to Fledge (beyond anything already repaid).

-Why go all the way to Seattle, Lima, etc. for an accelerator?
+Why go all the way to ___ for an accelerator?

 Why travel halfway around the world to attend an accelerator?
-In short, because these cities provide a critical mass of experience in entrepreneurship, along with a core ethos for doing good.
+In short, because the Fledge cities provide a critical mass of experience in entrepreneurship, along with a core ethos for doing good.
 Success for startups lies beyond the control of founders.
 It requires a network of support and serendipitous connections to customers, investors and partners.
 Seattle has one of the richest entrepreneurial ecosystems on the planet, and thus a great place to find such connections.
 Lima is one of the exciting, fast-growing cities in a so-called “emerging market”, with a thriving entrepreneurial ecosystem and connections unseen from Seattle.
 Barcelona and Padua are exciting cities where startups can thrive.
 New York City is the center of the universe.

 For a longer answer, see this Why Seattle?.